Equivoke/dbt_mcdm_challenge/README.md

 # Marketing common data modelling challenge
-	This test assignment was completed by Nikita Alekseev

 ## Task
 	At Improvado, we use marketing common data models (MCDM) to map data from various ad